Small but mighty: High-resolution spectroscopy of ultra-hot Jupiter atmospheres with compact telescopes. KELT-9 b's transmission spectrum with Wendelstein's FOCES Spectrograph: The cross-correlation technique

 The real strength of this method becomes evident when the predicted line positions align with the planet's absorption spectrum.
 This alignment leads to a correlation peak, which signifies the successful detection of a species within the planet's atmosphere.

 In order to carry out this method, it is necessary to construct a spectral template, $T$.
 This template calculates the transmission spectrum of either the entire planet or an individual species.
-It is then used to generate a set of weights, assigned to the anticipated line positions of the species under investigation:
+It is then used to generate a set of weights, which are assigned to the anticipated line positions of the species under investigation:

-Here, the template function, $T_i(v)$, is dependent on the radial velocity, where $v$ denotes the radial velocity of the template.
-The weights are structured so that the total sum of the templates is equal to one, with large weight values allocated to the line positions.
+Here, the template function, $T_i(v)$, is dependent on the radial velocity, where $i$ refers to the species under investigation, and $v$ denotes the radial velocity of the template.
+The weights are scaled so that the total sum of the templates is equal to one, with large weight values allocated to the line positions.
 This weighted average is then employed to calculate the mean line depth, as illustrated in the following equation:

-In this equation, $c(v)$ represents the computed mean depth of absorption lines, where each line is weighted relative to its position at a specific Doppler shift.
+where $c(v)$ represents the computed mean depth of absorption lines, where each line is weighted relative to its position at a specific Doppler shift.
 The dependence on the velocity term implies that the final value obtained from the sum will change depending on the Doppler shift applied to the calculation.
 The total quantity of evaluated wavelength bins is represented by $N$.
-Each $x_i$ corresponds to the spectral data that aligns with the same wavelength segment $i$ as the reference template.
+Each $x_i$ corresponds to the spectral data that align with the same wavelength segment $i$ as the reference template.

-The cross-correlation function (CCF) leverages the fact that a planet's radial velocity changes throughout transit, leading to a shift in the line positions of the transmission spectrum.
+The cross-correlation function (CCF) leverages the fact that the radial velocity of a planet changes throughout its transit, leading to a shift in the line positions of the transmission spectrum.
 By applying Eq. \ref{eq:ccf}, a peak will form at the correct velocity position if the species is present in the planet's atmosphere.
-This process results in an absorption trace, observable in the top panel of Fig. \ref{fig:cross_correlation_results_one_night}, on a two-dimensional grid that plots time against planetary radial velocity.
+This process results in an absorption trace on a two-dimensional grid of time versus planetary radial velocity, as shown in the top panel of Fig. \ref{fig:cross_correlation_results_one_night}.